 “Advertiser”: Any entity.

-Types of advertising that would be within this definition, and therefore would be excluded from the scope of the Code:
+Types of advertising that would be within this definition, and therefore are excluded from the scope of the Code, include:

 - Advertising by any entity about any person or party running for election.

 - Advertising by any political party or candidate about its platform.